-- You may experience pain once the anesthetic has worn off. - Anti-inflammatory pain medications (Advil, Aleve, Ibuprofen) may cause bleeding.
-Therefore, we ask that you use either Tylenol/Acetaminophen or your prescription pain medication as directed. - You may take up to 3000 mg of Tylenol within a 24-hour period.
-We recommend taking 1000mg at a time. - You may take Tylenol with the prescription medication.
-Just be sure to not exceed 3000mg in 24 hours.
+- You may experience pain once the anesthetic has worn off. - Pain can usually be managed well with acetaminophen (Tylenol) and rest. - You may take up to 3000 mg of Tylenol within a 24-hour period.
+We recommend taking 1000mg at a time. - For pain uncontrolled with acetaminophen (Tylenol) patients who can take NSAIDS may take up to 600mg of Ibuprofen every 6 hours (do not exceed 2400mg within 24 hours)